(Surgery for Watery Eye)

-In adults the obstruction generally results from a gradual narrowing of the upper end of the nasolacrimal duct, generally from chronic inflammation.
-Syringing may give temporary relief but is used mainly to aid the diagnosis.
-Effective and lasting treatment is to make a new passageway for the tears to flow into the nose, bypassing the blocked tear duct.
-This is a major procedure.
+In adults the obstruction generally results from a gradual narrowing of the upper end of the nasolacrimal duct, usually from chronic inflammation.
+Syringing may give temporary relief but tends to be used to help diagnosis.
+An effective and lasting treatment is to create a new passageway so the tears flow into the nose, bypassing the blocked tear duct.
+This is a surgical procedure.

 You will need to follow any guidelines on how to prepare for surgery, including eating, drinking, smoking and taking or avoiding certain vitamins and medications.
 You may need to arrange for someone to drive you home after surgery and be around to help you out at home if needed for a few days.

-Surgery can be carried out under either local anaesthetic with sedation, or under general anaesthetic.
+Surgery can be carried out either under local anaesthetic with sedation, or general anaesthetic.
 It is usually carried out as day case surgery, although some patients prefer to stay overnight.

-After surgery your eye will be padded, and the pad is removed the following day.
-You must avoid hot drinks for 12 hours after surgery, and not blow your nose for one week, in order to reduce the risk of nose bleeds.
-There is often swelling and bruising of the eyelids (including the other unoperated eye occasionally).
-This will settle in the following two weeks or so.
-The sutures are removed at one week and the tubes at one to tree weeks after surgery.
+After surgery we will place a pad over your eye, this will be removed the following day.
+You must avoid hot drinks for 12 hours after surgery, and avoid blowing your nose for one week to minimise the risk of a nose bleed.
+A common side effect is swelling and bruising of the eyelids, which can occasionally affect the other, unoperated eye but this will settle in the following two weeks or so.
+The sutures will be removed at one week and the tubes at one to three weeks after surgery.

 Providing that you chose an appropriately qualified oculoplastic surgeon, and follow all the advice and guidelines given, the risks associated with dacrocystorhinostomy are usually infrequent and minimal.
 Minor complications include nose bleeds, bruising, and infection.
 Very rarely, a patient may have a heavy nose bleed and require readmission to hospital and further treatment.